openbrainsrc/Radian/doc/ref-manual/02-plot-types.markdown

 </plot>
 ~~~~

-More complex plot with calculation of attributes from data -- note the
+#### More complex plot with calculation of attributes from data

-inheritance of the `STROKE` and `STROKE-WIDTH` standard paint
+Note the inheritance of the `STROKE` and `STROKE-WIDTH` standard paint
 attributes from the containing `<plot>` directive, the extraction of
 timeslices of data for the x- and y-coordinate values, the allocation
 of fill colours from a standard palette based on a categorical